pyy2/cs1653-2019su-kmd127-pyy2-stm107/src/server/README.md

 To reset the Group Server, delete the file `UserList.bin`

 To reset the File Server, delete the `FileList.bin` file and the `shared_files/` directory.

+## Running the Client

+To start the Client:
+ - Enter the directory containing `ClientDriver.class`
+ - Type `java ClientDriver`